About Changing Your Name on Your Pennsylvania Registration

 When you update your Pennsylvania driver’s license, however, you must provide PennDOT with certified proof of the name change, such as a copy of the court order or a marriage certificate.

-How to Complete a Name Change on Car Registration in Pennsylvania
+Completing a Name Change on Car Registration in Pennsylvania

 Before changing name on car registration credentials, you must notify the SSA of your new name and update the information on your Pennsylvania driver’s license.
 To update the information on your driver’s license, you must visit a Driver License Center to complete the process in person.
-Need step-by-step instructions on how to complete this task?
+Need more information on how to complete this task?
 Download our free guide.
 Once this step is complete, you can begin the process to change the name on your car registration.

 To apply for a Pennsylvania DMV name change after marriage, divorce or court order, you must fill out an application.
 You may need to provide the following information, depending on whether you wish to obtain a replacement registration card only, or a duplicate registration card and certificate of title: